eclendenning-va/health-apis-data-query/data-query-tests/README.md

 1. The `id.me` robot requires the Selenium Chrome Driver to be installed locally.
 You'll need to install it.
 See http://chromedriver.chromium.org/home

-2. JUnit categories are used to control which tests Sentinel run.
-    - Most tests do not have a specific category and are intended to run as part of a normal build.
-    - A `Lab` category is assigned to tests intended to run against the lab.
-    - `Lab` tests are disabled by default.
-To run them, you must enable the `lab` profile.
-      Lab profile disables normal unit and integration tests and enables only `Lab` category tests.

-3. Lab configuration is needed to interact with the lab.
+2. Lab configuration is needed to interact with the lab.
 Sentinel will expect either System properties are specified or you've created a `sentinel/config/lab.properties` file.
    It will complain about missing values if you've omitted.
 Please see a team member for sensitive information.